 The best restaurateurs know that it takes more than a good restaurant menu to bring guests in the door.
-Every year, new restaurant industry trends shape and reshape the industry, and staying ahead of those trends is the difference between a restaurant that succeeds, and one of the many that fail every year.
+Every year, new restaurant industry trends shape and reshape the industry, and staying ahead of those trends is the difference between a restaurant that succeeds and one of the many that fail every year.

 1. Labor Challenges Are Emerging (Again)

 The U.S. economy is on the rise, which means unemployment rates are going down – and restaurants are having more trouble recruiting and retaining their employees.
 For the 15th year in 2014, restaurant employment growth outpaced overall employment growth in the private sector.
 A gap between open positions and available candidates is the consequence.
 In other words, you’ll need more staff and the candidates simply won’t exist.
-According to the NRA, “Recruitment and retention of employees continues to strengthen as a top challenge for restaurant operators in 2017.
+According to the NRA, “Recruitment and retention of employees continue to strengthen as a top challenge for restaurant operators in 2017.
 As the economy keeps improving and employment levels rise, there is more competition for qualified employees to fill vacant restaurant positions.”

 2. Employee Turnover Is Rising